Disjunctive Branch-and-Bound for Certifiably Optimal Low-Rank Matrix Completion: Introduction

-We propose a spatial branch-and-bound scheme which solves medium-sized instances of Problems \eqref{eq:rco_matrix_completion_noiseless} and \eqref{eq:rco_matrix_completion} to certifiable (near) optimality.
-Our spatial branch-and-bound solver is open-source and does not rely on any commercial spatial branch-and-bound technology.
-We hope this code helps other researchers further improve the scalability of certifiably optimal low-rank methods.
+We develop a spatial branch-and-bound scheme which solves medium-sized instances of Problem~\eqref{eq:rco_matrix_completion} to certifiable (near) optimality.

 The key contributions of the paper are threefold.
-First, we derive eigenvector disjunctive cuts that can be used to recursively partition the feasible region and strengthen the matrix perspective relaxations of Problems \eqref{eq:rco_matrix_completion_noiseless}-\eqref{eq:rco_matrix_completion}.
-Second, by combining an old characterization of rank via determinant minors, which is new to the matrix completion literature, with the well-known Shor semidefinite relaxation, we derive tighter convex relaxations for matrix completion problems, from which we derive presolving strategies and valid inequalities.
-Third, we design a spatial branch-and-bound algorithm that partitions the feasible region using disjunctive cuts, computes valid lower bounds via the strengthened matrix perspective relaxation, and obtains high-quality feasible solutions by running an alternating minimization heuristic at the root and child nodes.
-We open-source our implementation as the \texttt{OptimalMatrixCompletion.jl} package at \url{https://github.com/sean-lo/OptimalMatrixCompletion.jl}.
+First, we derive { an eigenvector-based branching scheme} that recursively partitions the feasible region and strengthens the matrix perspective relaxations of Problem \eqref{eq:rco_matrix_completion} more effectively than via McCormick relaxations { (see Proposition~\ref{prop:mccormickisbad_k})}. { This approach bears similarity to the eigenvector disjunctive cuts proposed in \citet{saxena2010convex}; however, instead of a cutting-plane approach, we use our eigenvector disjunctions to construct a spatial branching scheme. } { Second, we implement this branching strategy in a complete branch-and-bound algorithm. } Third, by combining an old characterization of rank via determinant minors, which is new to the matrix completion literature, with the Shor relaxation, we derive new and tighter convex relaxations for matrix completion problems, from which we derive valid inequalities { which can strengthen the semidefinite relaxation solved at branch-and-bound nodes.}

-We remark that our approach improves the scalability of certifiably optimal methods for Problems \eqref{eq:rco_matrix_completion_noiseless}--\eqref{eq:rco_matrix_completion} compared to the state-of-the-art.
-In particular, we solve instances of Problems \eqref{eq:rco_matrix_completion_noiseless}-\eqref{eq:rco_matrix_completion} with $100$s of variables to provable optimality in minutes or hours, while our prior work \cite{MPCO_2021} solves problems where $n=20$ and $r=1$ to provable optimality in hours, but return optimality gaps larger than $100\%$ after hours when $n\geq 60$ or $r>1$.
-This is because our approach involves a custom branching scheme that supports imposing semidefinite constraints at the root node and refining relaxations via eigenvector disjunctions, while our previous attempt \cite{MPCO_2021} used a commercial solver which does not support semidefinite relaxations at the root node, and refines relaxations using weaker McCormick disjunctions.
+Our approach improves the scalability of certifiably optimal methods for Problem~\eqref{eq:rco_matrix_completion} compared to the state-of-the-art.
+In particular, we solve instances of Problem \eqref{eq:rco_matrix_completion} with { $\max\{m, n\}$ in the thousands and $k$ up to $5$} to provable optimality in minutes or hours, while previous attempts {such as} \cite{MPCO_2021} solve problems where $n=m=50$ and $k=1$ in hours, but return optimality gaps larger than $100\%$ after hours when $n\geq 60$ or $k>1$.
+This is because our approach involves a custom branching scheme that supports imposing semidefinite constraints at the root node and refining relaxations via { eigenvector branching}, while \cite{MPCO_2021} used a commercial solver which does not support semidefinite relaxations at the root node and refines relaxations using weaker McCormick disjunctions.